Tobbekjaer/recipe-nutrition-agent/README.md

 }
 ```

-The log file is excluded from Git via `.gitignore`.
+The log file is committed to the repository as documentation of the evaluation runs.